Diagnosed With Arthritic Ankles? What You Can Expect From Treatment

 The hardware is rarely removed, but only necessary until the fusion is solid.
 The concept is that once the fusion is solid, the pain is gone.

 This procedure sacrifices motion for pain relief.
-You can walk quite normally with fusion surgery.
+You can walk well, without a limp with fusion surgery.
 Rocker shoes can sometimes make this even easier.

-The results from ankle fusion are good, with more than 90 percent of patients reporting they are satisfied.
+The results from ankle fusion are good, with more than 90% of patients reporting they are satisfied.

 Total ankle replacement (TAR) involves resurfacing the weight bearing parts of the ankle joint where bones come together.